BrainTrip/fair-data-eeg/README.md

 In order to upload files more easily, we wrote a simple upload script (`upload_dir.py`), which uploads specified type of files from the chosen directory to Swarm.

 Firstly, you need to prepare the files, which are intended for upload and put them in a desired directory.
-The `upload_dir.py` script takes 4 arguments:
+Prepare the eeg recordings in BrainVision format (header file, marker file and raw EEG) and archive them using 7-zip software to a .zip file.
+Then run `upload_dir.py` script which takes 4 arguments:
 - username,
 - password,
-- path to the directory where the files are,
+- path to the directory where the .zip files are,
 - file type, which has the information what kind of files we want to upload and in which format (e.g. eegRecording/zip --> note: there can be other files in the folder, but the script will pick out only the ones with extension .zip)

-Then run `upload_dir.py` and if successful, the script will generate a csv table, named : "fileType_etag_timestamp".
+If the upload is successful, the script will generate a csv table, named by a formula: "fileType_etag_timestamp.csv".
 It has three columns; file name, timestamp, etag.
-The table is intended to give other users access to uploaded files.
+The table is intended to give other users access to uploaded recordings. **The csv file should be uploaded to this repo in EEG_recordings folder.**

 #### Example of upload script usage:
 `python upload_dir.py username password C:\path\to\upload\folder eegRecording/zip`